CUSTOM WINE + walking TOUR: TUSCANY

 B, D • Dei Capitani

-DAY 3 – PIENZA’S PECORINO AND MONTEPULCIANO’S VINO NOBILE
+DAY 3 – PECORINO DI PIENZA & VINO NOBILE DI MONTEPULCIANO, A PERFECT PAIRING

-This morning our first stop is Pienza, the center of pecorino production in Tuscany.
+Today’s first stop is Pienza, center of pecorino production in Tuscany.
 The ability to make pecorino cheese was once considered a skill so valuable that women could list it on their dowry.
 We'll learn their secrets at a pecorino cheese shop, where we’ll taste samples of pecorino aged in various ways (wrapped in walnut leaves, olive paste, hay, or grape must, among other possibilities).
 Pienza is even more famous for its Renaissance architecture, commissioned in 1459 by Pope Pius II.

 After visiting Pienza’s sublime, light-filled church, we’ll embark on our walk.
 This is a point-to-point hike, first to our lunch spot in Montechiello (7km), then continuing towards Montepulciano (potentially another 6km, depending on time & energy).
 We’ll be walking entirely on gravel roads, which trace the contours of rolling hills punctuated by tufa outcroppings, cypress trees, and footprints of wild boar.